heurihermilab/heurihermilab.github.io/_posts/2021-07-07-useless-territory-notes.md

 The galvanizing factor when it came to actually working together was technological.
 Eno had pioneered (and Fripp made his own) a method of recording by sharing tape between two reel-to-reel recorders, allowing you to interactively build up waves of sustained sound, a kind of meta-instrument.

 In early 1980 Brian was working at the university’s Instructional Media Center, which handled the AV needs of the campus.
-Somehow I prevailed upon him to check out two (only semi-portable) reel-to-reels and bring them to the nearby mini-apartment of our friend Reid Ertsgaard, where there was a foot-powered pedal organ and a Fender Rhodes electric piano, to this day the most beautiful instrument I’ve ever heard.
+Somehow I prevailed upon him to check out two (only *semi*-portable) reel-to-reels and bring them to the nearby mini-apartment of our friend Reid Ertsgaard, where there was a foot-powered pedal organ and a Fender Rhodes electric piano, to this day the most beautiful instrument I’ve ever heard.

 For several weekends that spring we experimented with this two-recorders-one-tape system, and later that year I dropped out of college to explore music and educate myself.